All Episodes

 It did not bother his supporters.

-We had some people called here yesterday that said, you know, well, if he really wants to win, he's gonna have to get some conservative people around him, he's gonna have to get some people.
+We had some people called here yesterday that, you know, if he really wants to win, he's going to have to get some conservative people around him.

-But I don't this is not pandering.
+But I don't, this is not pandering.

-I mean, when you in a reversal, Trump expresses openness to raising minimum wage.
+I mean, when you, in a reversal, Trump expresses openness to raising minimum wage.

 He said, I'm looking at that.